Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field

-Since $S(z)$ is holomorphic everywhere in $\Hb$, along each of the four contours $\{z\colon\Im S(z)=\Im S(\om)\}$ (the thick curves on Fig.~\ref{fig:Im}) the sign of $\Re(S(z)-S(\om))$ must be constant.
-This implies that each thick curve on Fig.~\ref{fig:Im} from $\om$ to $\omb$ must be completely inside a shaded or not shaded region.
+Since $S(z)$ is holomorphic everywhere in $\Hb$, along each of the four contours $\{z\dvtx\Im S(z)=\Im S(\om)\}$ (the thick curves on Figure~\ref{figIm}) the sign of $\Re(S(z)-S(\om))$ must be constant.
+This implies that each thick curve on Figure~\ref{figIm} from $\om$ to $\omb$ must be completely inside a shaded or nonshaded region.

-Now let us look at the function $\Im (S(z)-\Im S(\om))$ for $z\in\R+\i \epsilon$ for fixed small $\epsilon>0$.
+Now let us look at the function $\Im(S(z)-\Im S(\om))$ for $z\in\R +\i \varepsilon$ for fixed small $\varepsilon>0$.
 Observe that

-where $t\in\R$, as $\epsilon\to0+$.
-Thus,
+where $t\in\R$, as $\varepsilon\to0+$.
+Thus